kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->
+Operators should monitor these signals that might indicate problems:

+- Unexpected scaling events shortly after enabling the feature
+- Significant changes in the number of replicas for workloads using HPAs with `strictPodSelection: true`
+- Increased latency in the `horizontal_pod_autoscaler_controller_metric_computation_duration_seconds` metric
+- Increased error rate in `horizontal_pod_autoscaler_controller_metric_computation_total` with error status If these metrics show unusual patterns after enabling the feature, operators should consider rolling back.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?